nipy/nitime/doc/discussion/time_series_access.rst

 the data classes (:ref:`time_series_classes`) an indexing operation performed with a single time-point (a single-element array of dtype :class:`timedelta64`.
 Wondering why :class:`timedelta64` and not :class:`datetime64`?
-See discussion in :ref:`time_classes`) should result in returning the data at that time-point - that is, removal of the time-dimension from the data.
+See discussion in :ref:`time_classes` and :ref:`comment_timedelta64`) should result in returning the data at that time-point - that is, removal of the time-dimension from the data.

 The base-classes representing time (:ref:`time_classes`) serve as natural intermediaries in this process, by providing the integer index of a particular